-Don’t misunderstand, I got nothing against spawn (children).
+Don’t misunderstand, I got nothing against spawn (children), and my business partner’s kids seemed all right.
 Someone has to pay into social security and keep Medicare afloat.
 But I can’t employ children, nor are children—especially babies—likely to be customers of my club, or invest in my real-estate interests, or have extensive knowledge of the bond market.
 In short and in general, I had no use for kids.

 But once Beau and Shelly had kids, the good times would be over.
 He’d be a dad.
 Since Beau was an exceptionally good man, he’d want to spend time with his spawn.
-That meant less fishing, no Saturday nights hanging out at Genie’s, very few camping trips, and no more Beau picking up bartending shifts at The Pink Pony.
-Something about gestating and birthing spawn made even the most fun loving of women abhor clubs like mine.
+That meant less fishing, no Saturday nights hanging out at Genie’s, fewer camping trips, and no more Beau picking up bartending shifts at The Pink Pony.
+Something about gestating and birthing spawn made even the most fun-loving of women abhor clubs like mine.
 Shelly didn’t even have kids and she wasn’t especially fun nor loving.

 “It’s about Charlotte Mitchell,” he said, tapping my tackle box with his shoe, the movement urgent.
 “And it’s the nuttiest news since Diane Donner skipped town with Repo.”

 Oh no. My heart skipped a beat.
 What has she done?
 “What is it?”